Pod 4 Portal

 We know that some children can become extremely busy with after school activities and can find it difficult to complete tasks away from the classroom.
 They will however receive a shock in years ahead if positive, independent, shared study habits are not developed.
 Communication around tasks is critical.
 Please see your child’s class teacher if this is the case and individual arrangements can be made.
 If you have times where the homework requirements can’t be met please write a brief note in your child’s homework diary.

 Weekly Reading: Try to incorporate reading into the routine of the week.
 Find a suitable time for children to enjoy reading; many children find 20 minutes before they go to sleep is an ideal time.
-Children who go to Mrs Bayly or Mrs Brown for reading must do their reading first – then their spelling and maths.
+Children who go to Mrs Brown for reading must do their reading first – then their spelling and maths.